 Disney is now in the enviable position of being able to exploit pre-existing properties from its own back-catalogue, as well as rely on the success of huge franchises such as Toy Story, The Avengers and Star Wars.
 These animated remakes have clearly struck a chord with audiences, and it seems their financial success will ensure many other Disney classics will once again come to life on the big screen.

-Beauty and the Beast is showing at Phoenix from Friday April 7th.
+Beauty and the Beast screens at Phoenix from Friday 7 April.